supasearch-ai/hnswlib-quantized/README.md

-# Hnswlib - fast approximate nearest neighbor search
+# qhnswlib - HNSW with Int8 Quantization
-Header-only C++ HNSW implementation with python bindings, insertions and updates.
+Header-only C++ HNSW implementation with python bindings, insertions, updates, and **Int8 quantization support**.

 > **Note:** This is a fork of the original [hnswlib](https://github.com/nmslib/hnswlib) that adds **Int8 quantization support** for memory-efficient approximate nearest neighbor search.